wilsonfilhodev/api-express-example/README.md

 # api-express-example
-Example api rest using Node.js and Express
+Example api rest using Node.js, Express, Mongoose and Jwt

 ## Running the project